+Investors have a lot of design decisions to make as they set up their rental property.
+Can you guess what it is?
 It’s under your feet.
 The flooring you choose can make an impact on the overall cleanliness of your property.
 If dirt, liquids, and other stains are not cleaned up, you may have to shell out big bucks for a deep clean.
 Here is Saddleback Carpet & Floorings take on the best carpet for rental properties.

 The Most Durable Carpets

 Carpets certainly do endure a lot throughout their

 life.
 Feet and furniture will wear down the fibers and expose the bare